- Up to 30 minutes per day

 Important health schemes and tests

-- DNA test – PLL (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, carrier or affected dogs)
+- DNA test – PLL - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

-- DNA test – prcd-PRA (part of The Kennel Club's CombiBreed package* - see below) (find lists of clear, or carrier dogs)
+- DNA test – prcd-PRA - part of The Kennel Club's CombiBreed package* (see below).
+Find lists of tested dogs

 - Check inbreeding calculators